syndicate-ss14/docs/docs/maintainers/bylaws/bylaws-draft.md

 ## Maintainer

-A maintainer is someone who is trusted with responsibilities pertaining to the upkeep and development of Macrocosm.
+A maintainer is someone who is selected by a Microcosm to be trusted with responsibilities pertaining to the upkeep and development of Macrocosm.
 While different maintainers can be responsible for different things, all maintainers are to operate with these expectations in mind:

 * A promise to our community that they will manage features with the best interest of the community in mind.
 * A promise that they will act within process and bring grievances to the table instead of letting grievances linger.